ahmadmoawad/spring-boot-mvc-hibernate-theymleaf-demo/README.md

-## Spring Boot sample + mvc + hibernate + MySQL + DataTable
+# Spring Boot sample + mvc + hibernate + MySQL + DataTable

- Sample of insert data and display in datatable  Using spring 4 , database script in springdata.sql
+Sample of inserting data and display in datatable using spring 4 ,database script in springdata.sql